huntdatacenter/docs/docs/system-status.md

 # System status

-::: danger Potential for service outtake
+::: tip All systems
+Operational
+:::

+We monitor HUNT Cloud.
+Updates will be posted here if there is any service or performance interruption.

+### Latest system updates

+**2023-12-01 17:00** - UPS is operational.

 **2023-12-01 10:26** - UPS failure reported for  Location1.
 All labs in Cloud1 will be affected if we experience a power drop while the UPS is not working.
 Services might be offline for one to several days in such scenario.
 Mitigation has the higest priority from the vendor and a technician is already on the plane from Oslo.
 We are following in the situation closely and will have hightened monitoring over the weekend.

-:::

-We monitor HUNT Cloud.
-Updates will be posted here if there is any service or performance interruption.

-### Latest system updates

 [..]